British Titan Products: Plants added

-Glass fibre cables

 Western Mineral Sands

 Initially a two-thirds investment with the other third held by Westralian Oil.
 A miner of the mineral sand deposits which it turns into marketable ilmenite and synthetic rutile.
 In 1977 a cash issue of shares to Tioxide Australia gave them a 40 per cent shareholding.
-The remaining Tioxide Group holding of 44.6 per cent was sold by ICI to Australian investors in early 1994 and the business is now run by Iluka Resources Limited.
+The remaining Tioxide Group holding of 44.6 per cent was sold by ICI to Australian investors in early 1994 and the business is now run by Iluka Resources.

 Greening

 Cookson sells to ICI

 Lead Industries Group changed its name back to Cookson in 1982 (and in late 2012 would change it again to Vesuvius).
 Faced by EU higher discharge standards requiring Cookson to stump up with its half share of Tioxide spending £90 million at Grimsby and Calais and also the forthcoming replacement of Tioxide's factories in Canada and Australia each to cost between £50 and £100 million Cookson sold its 50 per cent share of Tioxide to ICI for £160 million.
 The Grimsby modifications would cut the discharge of sulphuric acid and metal sulphates into the Humber.

 On Tees-side ICI planned to spend £63 million on environmental protection for all its local operations.
 They had already completed seven reed beds where bacteria on the roots of the reeds consumed the liquid effluent from the Billingham plant.
 Tioxide had already fashioned a wetland area from rough grassland where waders and other wildfowl fed and roosted.